 The role of public relations has expanded rapidly in response to the growing link between a company's brand and reputation, and the increasing importance of new media channels.
 Today's PR executive must now underpin key PR fundamentals with company strategy and two-way communications.

 The Public Relations major offers a thorough grounding in the history, theories and developments of the public relations industry.
 You will develop the skills that a PR professional needs to help clients gain advantage in today's competitive marketplace.
 You will learn how to work effectively across the global, multimedia communications industries, developing skills in writing, media relations and crisis communications management.
-You will also learn how to produce for the media, and the law and ethics relating to PR and its practices.
-You will also get to apply your skills through practical projects and workshops.
-What will I study?
+You will also get to apply your skills through practical projects and workshops, and learn about the law and ethics relating to PR and its practices.

-Year 1

 Interpersonal Communications

 Introduction to Public Relations Strategy and Management

 Media Relations

 Understanding Social Media

 Writing for PR and Media

-Year 2

 Corporate Communications Management

 Managing Public Relations Campaigns

 Media Research Methods

 Media and Ethics

 Visual Communications for Public Relations

-Year 3

 Crisis and Strategic Communications

 Current issues in Media and Public Relations

 Media and the Law

 Political Communications

-Major Capstone (dissertation)

-Learning and assessment

 You will benefit from small classes taught by staff who are specialists in their fields, with guest speakers from the PR industry and visits to London's media and PR outlets.

 A variety of case studies and practice-based exercises will help you gain awareness of the many approaches to communications and best practice in a global marketplace.

 Assessment is through presentations, portfolios, essays, PR plans and campaigns.

-What skills will I gain?

-An understanding of how to manage company reputation and crisis situations An understanding of news media and the skills needed to work productively with its members Strategic skills in public relations and corporate communications, including analysis, planning, message-development and tactical solutions on all platforms The ability to conceive and create campaign plans and briefing materials to meet a client's needs Writing skills for business, media and public relations formats across all platforms Future opportunities This programme will prepare you for a wide variety of careers, including working in PR agencies, companies, non-profit organisations, advertising, the media and other communications roles.
+An understanding of how to manage company reputation and crisis situations

+An understanding of news media and the skills needed to work productively with its members

+Strategic skills in public relations and corporate communications, including analysis, planning, message-development and tactical solutions on all platforms

+The ability to conceive and create campaign plans and briefing materials to meet a client's needs

+Writing skills for business, media and public relations formats across all platforms

+This programme will prepare you for a wide variety of careers, including working in PR agencies, companies, non-profit organisations, advertising, the media and other communications roles.
 Former students have applied their PR skills to roles within companies ranging from art galleries to charities, and specialist areas such as motor racing and luxury brands.